+When buying a bamboo floor, or any floor for that matter, check the product’s certifications.
 Some companies submit their product for FloorScore certification.
 Look for brands with FloorScore certification if your indoor air quality is important to you.
 This certification assures you the flooring won’t bring toxic vapors and gasses into your home.

 STEP #6: Try It Before You Buy It

 When you narrow down your choices, it’s time to start sampling.